 The Story

-Chicken and turkey have historically been considered cheap in the U.S., but not these days.
 With the high price of food, using everything – including the bones – is just common sense.
 I make roast chicken every Friday night, and I always make stock from the carcass.
 That stock then becomes the basis of additional meals: soup, stew, or a hot, nutritious cup of broth.

-Don't get me wrong -- powdered soup base does have its place in a chef’s kitchen.
+Powdered soup base does have its place in a chef’s kitchen.
 Two of my family members, who are professional cooks, fortify their homemade stock with powdered soup base or powdered gravy base.
 I have done this as well (especially when making gravy), although most of the time I just skip it because my homemade stock is flavorful enough.

 When it comes to the advantages of home-made stock, don’t take my word for it.
 Try it and see for yourself.
 Bon appétit!